silver-sat/Radio_Software/Beacon/README.md

 `void dah()` sends a Morse code dash (dah).
 It is equivalent to `morse(3)`.

-`void morse(int timescale = 1)` sounds a custom-length tone based on timescale (1 is a dot (dit), 3 is a dash (dah)).
+`void morse(int timescale = 1)` sounds a custom-length tone based on timescale (1 is a dot [dit], 3 is a dash [dah]).
 All tones include a timescale = 1 break after them.

 When passed with no arguments, `morse` sounds a dit.

 #### Variables

-`const int BUZZERFREQUENCY{hertz}` defines the frequency which the buzzer should sound, in hertz.
+`const int buzzerfrequency{hertz}` defines the frequency which the buzzer should sound, in hertz.

 `int duration_on{milliseconds}` and `int duration_off{milliseconds}` define how long the buzzer and LED should stay on and off, respectively, presumably in milliseconds.
 This could soon be manged with a words per minute function.

-`const byte ledPin` defines which pin number the LED is assigned to.
+`byte ledPin` defines which pin number the LED is assigned to.

-`const byte speakerPin` defines which pin the buzzer is assigned to.
+`byte speakerPin` defines which pin the buzzer is assigned to.

+`float dot_duty_cycle` stores the duty cycle of each dot, used to calculate dot, dash, and spacing durations.

 # Test Setup
 ## Hardware